How to protect your startup brand from unauthorized use?

 There are times when it is impossible to exercise intellectual property right for protecting a business idea.
 Toss in a Non-Disclosure Agreement (NDA) to legally stop others from leveraging on that idea in any form.

 Many entrepreneurs believe in getting the NDA sign from everyone including the investors though many think that it is often not required.
-Because investors are bound to listen to many ideas and to judge the suitability of ideas they need to compare and discuss those with others.
+Because investors are bound to listen to many ideas and judge the suitability of ideas they need to compare and discuss those with others.

 2) Securing Intellectual Property

-There are many things that a startup can choose to trademark like its logo, designs relevant to the brand, patterns on the product or even the branding colors.
+There are many things that a startup can choose to trademark like its logo, designs relevant to the brand, patterns on the product, or even the branding colors.

 Big corporates like Microsoft, Facebook, Google, Apple, etc. spend billions on intellectual property to secure futuristic technology like voice interactions.